 start directory and run the following command.

-When the build succeeds, run the following command to deploy the necessary Kubernetes resources to serve the applications.
+When the builds succeed, run the following command to deploy the necessary Kubernetes resources to serve the applications.

 kubectl apply -f kubernetes.yaml

 Use the following command to view the status of the pods.
 There will be two

 inventory pod, later you’ll observe their behavior as the

 Wait until the pods are ready.
 After the pods are ready, you will make requests to your services.

 The default host name for Docker Desktop is

 The default host name for minikube is 192.168.99.100.
 Otherwise it can be found using the